maximkiesel1/Stock_Market_Prediction/README.md

 # Further Informations
 - Next Step: Create a WebApp with Flask for the user
 - Bugs:
-   - it is not possible to create an pickle file for the ML model
+   - It is not possible to create an pickle file for the ML model
+   - While training the model, this error messages appears (without an impact):
+      - `WARNING:absl:Found untraced functions such as lstm_cell_68_layer_call_fn, lstm_cell_68_layer_call_and_return_conditional_losses while saving (showing 2 of 2).
+These functions will not be directly callable after loading.`

 # License
 This project is licensed under the MIT license.